Skip to main content

 How do I know if my team has good type coverage?

-Should I use my starter Pokémon throughout the entire game?
+Should I keep my starter on the team for the whole game?

 Team Foundations Recap

-Keep experimenting with PokeVerse open—our Pokédex filters, sample lineups, and leveling checklists help you tweak without losing the friendly, low-pressure pace that makes the journey fun.
+Keep experimenting with PokemonLore open.
+Our Pokédex filters, sample lineups, and leveling checklists make it easier to improve your team without losing the low-pressure fun of the journey.